 A couple of sessions and these already starting to look banged up: the ultra-thin mesh is getting uneven, the Fuse overlays that feel like leather are getting creases left and right and the fabric pull tabs are getting weary.

 Nothing that would cause a negative impact on performance but pretty concerning if I’d plan to rock these and these only for several seasons.

-Rounding things up: are they versatile?
+Rounding the Jordan Zion 1 review up: are they versatile?
 Who’s best suited for the shoe?
-Is it a good deal amongst the competition?
+Is it a good deal?

 All in all, I didn’t hate the Zion 1.
 But neither did I love it.

 It was a fairly average/mediocre experience that still allowed me to play effectively on the court and have fun shooting hoops but left an impression that some things definitely could’ve been tweaked and those tweaks could’ve been game-changers.

 The shoe has an interesting construction that led to me going true to size as a wide footer, thus ending up fine width-wise but having dead space length-wise.
 You might want to try these on before you get ’em or go TTS/half a size down if you’re a narrow footer.

 Traction was acceptable, though nothing deadly.
 Should also last some time outdoors.
 Cushion was great for the price but not the most versatile ride.
 Support was average and stability was fantastic due to the wide platform.

 Lastly, the material choices are definitely on the cheaper side of things but that never hindered my performance on the court.
 However, the questionable build quality could throw some people off, particularly those who are looking to get the sneaker and play in it solely for multiple years.

 But gotta give credit where it’s due – $120 is not a bad price for a signature sneaker and the tech it offers.
 Let’s see where the Zion line takes us next!